K. C. Potter: Career

 Potter worked as a law clerk for the Tennessee Supreme Court and was admitted to the Tennessee Bar Association.
 In 1965, Potter became the assistant dean of men.
 In this role, he oversaw housing, discipline, and the Vanderbilt police department.
-Common issues Potter dealt with included drunkenness, date rape, theft, noise complaints, and beatings.

 In the late 1960s, a student requested to change his dorm because his roommate was gay.
 Potter authorized the room change.
 A year later, the roommate jumped out of one of the 12-story towers on campus.
 Potter thought the suicide was likely the result of an internal struggle with his sexuality and the conservative environment of Vanderbilt.
 This is a moment that impacted Potter's career.

 In 1971, after the offices of dean of men and women were combined, he was made associate dean in the Office of Student Life.
 In 1977, Potter became the dean of residential and judicial affairs where he worked as the chief arbiter and addressed student conduct.
 He also managed the campus housing, fraternities and sororities, and LGBTQ student issues.

 In 1987, a homophobic article in the student paper was published.
-Potter went to his supervisor, the associate provost, to reach out to the LGBT students.
+Potter went to his supervisor, the associate provost, to reach out to the LGBTQ students.
 He led the first initiative to create a safe space for LGBTQ students on campus that year.
-In the fall, Potter started a regular meet up group for LGBT students to convene at his house on campus.
+In the fall, Potter started a regular meet up group for LGBTQ students to convene at his house on campus.
+This support became the Vanderbilt Lambda Association.
 A few years later, Potter supported the newly formed student gay rights group in their effort to establish a formalized university nondiscrimination policy.
 Potter established congressional-style hearings to develop a policy and to testify to the board of trustees.